uchuhimo/amanda/docs/design.md

       input_port: { op: h, port: hk }
 ```

+Noting that the subgraph's input ports are used as output ports inside the subgraph, while its output ports are used as input ports inside it.
+The reason is that while its input ports consume values from outside, in the inside view they produces values to be consumed by inner input ports.
+So do its output ports.

 ### Attribute

 **An attribute is a key-value pair that characterizes an entity including an op, an input port, an output port, an edge and a graph.**